MaggGomes/flask/esof/docs/assignment3.md

     <img src="https://github.com/rodavoce/flask/blob/development/esof/res/Development Model.png">
   </p>
 From the diagram above is possible to understand that flask  combines almost all component to delivery a unified solution to developer.
-But the WSGI is external  to flask, its used a Werkeug lib to connect flask applications to WSGI.
+But the WSGI is external  to Flask, its used a Werkeug lib to connect flask applications to WSGI.

 <a name="deploymentView"/>
 ##Deployment View

-The diagram bellow represents flask from a system engineer's point of view.
+The diagram bellow represents Flask from a system engineer's point of view.

   <p align="center">
     <img src="https://github.com/rodavoce/flask/blob/development/esof/res/Deployment Model.png">